EVILBEAN-cmd/StockChartsShower/README.md

 This simple piece of code can show you stock charts through the yfinance Api.
 It prints them out using matplotlib.
-The Gui is made out of tkinter for mac (tkmacos)
+The Gui is made out of tkinter for mac (tkmacos).

 DEC 2020